Field Note · Operating Economics

 Skip chapter introThe force multiplier metaphor is accurate but incomplete.
 A force multiplier amplifies force in proportion to the force that is input.
 If the input is twenty years of sector-specific knowledge, the output is significant.
 If the input is general curiosity and no domain depth, the output is still general.

 This is why the training and advisory work is now as central to the Multiplier Model as the technology itself.
-TERN's technical capabilities only matter if the practitioners using them understand what the outputs mean, what the governance requirements are, and how to interpret the data in the context of their specific organization's operational and regulatory situation.
+TERN's technical capabilities only matter if the practitioners using them understand what the outputs mean, what the governance requirements are, and how to interpret the data in the context of their specific organisation's operational and regulatory situation.

 — On the strategic implication